maryreader/personal-website/content/publication/the-birthweight-effects-of-universal-child-benefits-in-pregnancy-quasi-experimental-evidence-from-england-and-wales/index.md

 ---
 title: "The birthweight effects of a universal child benefit in pregnancy: evidence from England and Wales"
+subtitle: Revise and Resubmit, Journal of Health Economics
 publication_types:
   - "3"
 authors: